 For less serious complaints, some organisational and occupational psychology measures to improve the work situation are usually sufficient.
 The aim is to restore the work-life balance and to reduce stress.

 If the disorder is more advanced, it will require more comprehensive psychotherapeutic treatment.
 Measures discussed during psychotherapy should help the affected person to manage their problems more effectively.

 The following measures help with burnout:

 When the affected person gets back into working life after a certain amount of time, it is often a good idea to start with a small number of hours and to then increase this gradually.

-There’s no magic formula to prevent the causes of burnout, because they are so varied.
+There’s no magic formula to prevent the causes of burnout as they are so varied.
 One of the main causes is chronic stress.
 This is why dealing with stress is of central importance.
-In general, there are two options for successful stress management:
+There are basically two options for successfully preventing burnout:

-As already mentioned in the “How is burnout treated?” section, it is also important to restore the work-life balance.
+As already mentioned in the “Burnout – how to combat it?” section, it is also important to restore a proper work-life balance.
 However, having a healthy work-life balance isn’t just something to be considered when already experiencing burnout.